seainfo6150/seainfo6150/assignments/week-5.md

 This week you will be practicing working in the web app, creating a branch from an existing branch, creating a couple of React components and adding styling.

-## fetch branches and create a week-5 branch that tracks the upstream/week-5 branch
+## create a week-5 branch from your week-4 branch
-This means that a local branch is created from the `week-5` branch from upstream
+This means that a local branch is created from the `week-4` branch you created in week 4. **Make sure that you have completed week 4's assignment and any revisions you wish to make before starting this week's assignment.**
 ```
 cd seainfo6150-webapp
-git fetch upstream
+git checkout week-4
-git checkout --track upstream/week-5
+git checkout -b week-5
 ```

 ## create a button component